MetroModelingServices/metro_mce/README.md

     - ```orca.run(['print_results'])```

 # Project Costing Workbook
-Calculates total project costs by type and Net Present Value
+The project cost workbook calculates total project costs by type and Net Present Value.
+Instructions are on the first worksheet.

 # Visuals Workbook
-Takes as input the benefits and costs, calculates BC ratios, and summaries the results in various forms
+The visuals workbook takes as input the outputs of the benefits calculator and the project costing workbook, calculates BC ratios, and summaries the results in various forms.
+Instructions are on the first worksheet.